johnalison/obsidian-notes/Journal/10 September 2024 Tuesday.md

 # [[Jet DeClustering]]
 - Debugging cutflow.
 Input events are the same.
 Some of the declustered Jet Pts are different.
 - wrote helper function to output debug info
-- All of the input pt are the same!oo
+- All of the input pt are the same!!
+- All of the clustered pts are the same!!
+-